Documentation Index

 /pfp-filters list | Shows filter count with a link to the Dashboard |

-Applies our curated PFP template, including commonly abused logos and scam visuals from:
+Shows the curated PFP template status, including commonly abused logos and scam visuals from Web3 marketplaces, DeFi protocols, and known scam accounts.

-Running /template pfp now shows the active and total template count with a link to the Hashbot Dashboard for management.
+Running /template pfp shows the active and total template count with a link to the Hashbot Dashboard to apply and manage templates.

 | Usage | Description |